HR Policy Association

 "During my First Term, few were more effective or tenacious than Peter in enforcing my two sacred rules, Buy American, Hire American," stated Trump.

-United States Trade RepresentativeJamieson GreerFormer Air Force lawyer turned trade litigator, has a mentor in Robert Lighthizer, who was Trump’s trade representative in his first administration and is expected to influence trade policy in Trump’s second term.Greer will be on the front line of Trump’s threat to impose a baseline tariff of up to 20 percent on all $3 trillion worth of U.S. exports and a separate 60 percent tariff on Chinese goods.Nominated
+United States Trade RepresentativeJamieson GreerFormer Air Force lawyer turned trade litigator, has a mentor in Robert Lighthizer, who was Trump’s trade representative in his first administration and is expected to influence trade policy in Trump’s second term.Greer will be on the front line of Trump’s threat to impose a baseline tariff of up to 20 percent on all $3 trillion worth of U.S. exports and a separate 60 percent tariff on Chinese goods.Nominated – Advanced out of the Senate Finance Committee on 2/12.
+15-12 vote

-Assistant Attorney General - DOJ Antitrust DivisionGail SlaterOxford-educated economic policy adviser to Vice President-elect JD Vance.
+Assistant Attorney General - DOJ Antitrust DivisionAbigail "Gail" SlaterOxford-educated economic policy adviser to Vice President-elect JD Vance.
 Slater was a tech policy adviser on the National Economic Council during Trump’s first term, and has been advising his transition team on antitrust and tech policy.
 Earlier she spent 10 years at the US Federal Trade Commission, including as an adviser to former Democratic FTC Commissioner Julie Brill in Barack Obama’s administration.

 Slater is seen as a pro-enforcement, populist Republican, particularly when it comes to the tech sector, and her nomination signals a new Trump administration is unlikely to fully back down from the aggressive stance of Joe Biden’s administration.
 Her boss, Vance, who has represented Ohio in the Senate since 2023, has expressed his support for much of the agenda of outgoing FTC Chair Lina Khan.

 In their own words, “Big Tech has run wild for years, stifling competition in our most innovative sector and, as we all know, using its market power to crack down on the rights of so many Americans, as well as those of Little Tech!”
 Trump said.
 “I was proud to fight these abuses in my First Term, and our Department of Justice’s antitrust team will continue that work under Gail’s leadership.”
-Trump's leadership pick announcements for the FTC and DOJ per antitrust appear to produce a mandate to continue aggressively going after the technology platforms first targeted in his prior administration.Nominated – Senate Judiciary Committee nominees are likely 16th of January, 2025.
+Trump's leadership pick announcements for the FTC and DOJ per antitrust appear to produce a mandate to continue aggressively going after the technology platforms first targeted in his prior administration.Nominated

 Customs and Border ProtectionRodney S. ScottA former career border official whom Mr. Trump installed as chief of the Border Patrol in 2020.
 Mr. Scott carried out many of Trump’s signature policies in his first term, and credited him with achieving drops in immigration.Oversees the country’s borders, including the Border Patrol.
 Runs enforcement operations within America’s Legal Ports of entry.
 Works hand in hand with ICE.Nominated

-Immigration and Customs EnforcementCaleb VitelloVitello is a longtime Immigration and Customs Enforcement official, will be in a key position charged with overseeing Mr. Trump’s planned mass deportation efforts.ICE arrests, detains and deports unauthorized immigrants and can directly affect access to labor across several industries.Acting (ICE has not had a Senate confirmed leader in years)
+Acting Director of Immigration and Customs EnforcementCaleb VitelloVitello is a longtime Immigration and Customs Enforcement official, will be in a key position charged with overseeing Mr. Trump’s planned mass deportation efforts.ICE arrests, detains and deports unauthorized immigrants and can directly affect access to labor across several industries.Appointed

 Medicare Medicaid AdministratorDr.
 Mehmet OzDr.
 Oz is a heart surgeon and the son of Turkish immigrants.
 Mr. Trump said Dr. Oz would “work closely with Robert F. Kennedy Jr. to take on the illness industrial complex, and all the horrible chronic diseases left in its wake.”
 Mr. Trump noted that Dr. Oz had “won nine Daytime Emmy Awards hosting ‘The Dr. Oz Show,’ where he taught millions of Americans how to make healthier lifestyle choices.
 Dr. Oz has also frequently clashed with other medical experts.
 In 2020, he argued for a universal health coverage system, in which every American not covered by Medicaid would be enrolled in a private Medicare Advantage plan.
 The coverage expansion would be financed by an “affordable 20 percent payroll tax,” and would eliminate employer health coverage and the government Medicare program.Centers for Medicare and Medicaid Services oversee several of the country’s largest government programs, providing health coverage to more than 150 million Americans.
 They regulate health insurance and set policy that guides the prices that doctors, hospitals and drug companies are paid for many medical services.
 About a quarter of all federal spending runs through the centers.
 The agency also oversees insurance marketplaces established by the Affordable Care Act.Nominated